Find the perfect office printer for your business in this comprehensive guide.

 Featuring print speeds of up to 22 ppm and a maximum 250-sheet capacity, Canon’s Color ImageCLASS MF644Cdw is a color laser printer that is built for business.
 Though the initial cost is more of an investment upfront, with high quality results and cartridges that tout a generous page yield, it should fit in well with any busy office.
 Color laser printers have come a long way in recent years, with many, including the MF644Cdw, offering print / copy / scan / fax features all in one compact machine.
 Cartridges are sold in a standard capacity and high capacity size, with high capacity offering almost double the number of prints.
 The Canon 054H black high capacity cartridge has a page yield of 3,100 for $93.99 and each color cartridge prints 2,300 pages for $94.99 apiece.
 LD brand compatible cartridges are considerably cheaper, with each cartridge selling for just $33.99.
 LD also sells a bundle pack of all four toners for $144.00!

 There is a lot to keep in mind when choosing a printer for your office.
 Now that you know what to look for, you can find a printer that meets all of the essential needs of your business!
 If you have any questions about one of the printers mentioned here, or if you’ve found a printer that you love and want us to know about it, drop us a line!

-*Savings based on price comparison between remanufactured/compatible cartridge prices on www.LDProducts.com and OEM cartridge and printer prices from Amazon and Staples.
-All prices effective as of July 20, 2017.
+*Savings based on price comparison between remanufactured/compatible cartridge prices on www.LDProducts.com and OEM cartridge and printer prices from the listed retailers: Amazon and Staples.
+All products are reviewed independently.
+As an Amazon associate, LD Products earns from qualifying purchases through links on this page.
+All prices effective as of June 6, 2023.
 OEM names are registered trademarks of their respective owners and are not affiliated with, and do not endorse LD Products.